Wilp Wii Litsxw Meziadin Indigenous Protected Area, Gitanyow Lax’yip. Photo: Ryan Dickie

 awarded to projects in 2023-24

-We’re interested in projects that integrate land use and transportation planning, build a case for climate resilient development, address social inequity, and support collaboration between First Nations, non-governmental organizations (NGOs), and local governments.
+We’re interested in projects that embed Indigenous rights and values in community planning, address housing inequity, build a case for zero-carbon and climate-resilient solutions, and support collaboration between First Nations and local governments.

 13